Strongly Lech-independent ideals and Lech's conjecture: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Linquan Ma for introducing this problem, providing references and explaining the proof of Lech's conjecture in dimension 3 and for graded base rings.
+The author was supported in part by NSF-FRG grant DMS-1952366 and the Ross-Lynn Research Scholar Fund.
+The author would like to thank Linquan Ma for introducing this problem, providing references and explaining the proof of Lech's conjecture in dimension 3 and for standard graded base rings.
 The author would also like to thank Farrah Yhee for helpful comments.
-The author is supported by the Ross-Lynn Research Scholar Fund.